ChenxiXu06/BetterKiwi-SecondStage/README.md

-# Step 2 Creating Models by Importing Your API
+# Step 2 Creating Models by Importing Your API and Using Prompt Designed by Ours

-## Step 2.1 Create an Account and Login In
+## 💡 Step 2.1 Create an Account

+Create an account using email and log in

+## 🤖 Step 2.2 Importing API

+After logging in, click the account icon in the bottom-left corner.
+Then navigate to Admin Panel > Settings > Connection.
+Enter your OpenAI API key in the appropriate field.

+## ✨ Step 2.3 Choosing Models

+Next, return to the home screen and start a new conversation.
+In the Model dropdown, select 4o-mini.
+Then, click the Control option in the top-right corner of the screen.
+Paste the contents of the prompt file into the System Prompt field.

+# 🎉 Step 3 Start your Conversation

+After finishing above instructions, you successfully got a perfect test problem giver!